metacpan/metacpan-cpan-extracted/distros/T/Test-Tdd/README.md

 ## For development

-You can run the examples with:
+After installing, you can run the examples with:

 ```bash
 export PATH="$(pwd)/bin:$PATH"